cbhorton6819/cbhorton6819.github.io/_posts/2023-10-15-Mobile_Game_Gate_Placement.md

 ---
-title: "Mobile Game “Gate” Placement A/B Testing
+title: "Mobile Game “Gate” Placement A/B Testing (Executive Summary) "
-"
 date: 2023-10-15
-tags: [A/B Testing, Executive Summary]
+tags: [A/B Testing]
 ---

 Mobile games frequently incorporate “gates” into their games.
 As a player progresses past certain levels, they will be forced to either wait a certain period of time or pay in order to continue through the gate.
 This gate serves two primary purposes:
 1. Increase in-app purchases
 2. Increase player satisfaction through forced breaks